 c/o Division of Student Support, Academic Enrichment, & Educational Policy

 Nancy S. Grasmick State Education Building, 200 West Baltimore St., Baltimore, MD 21201

-The Maryland Education Council was created in 1966 to represent Maryland on the Education Commission of the States (Chapter 128, Acts of 1966).
+Created by the General Assembly in 1966, the Maryland Education Council represents Maryland on the Education Commission of the States (Chapter 128, Acts of 1966).